 It’s difficult to know what Men really think about Menopause because, well, first of all, I’m not a man.
 Secondly, I haven’t been through menopause yet so I don’t even know what women think about menopausal periods.
+During Menopausal periods the level of hormone estrogen and progesterone does not increase* in a regular pattern hence they are irregular.
+Also, the periods may be longer, heavier or lighter.
 But the truth is. … there are tips available for the age group described here – those in a relationship with someone going through menopause or those going through it, looking for another perspective and trying to learn how to handle yourself for your partner.

 Guys – it’s a difficult process for women to go through in the first place, try to be understanding:

 Know what to Expect – first of all, know that some women don’t really experience menopausal symptoms on the surface, but most experience varying degrees of the following: